omar-alkc/E-scooter-2020/README.md

-# Welcome to My Projects!
+# Welcome to My First Repo!

-This is where i show my passion with data, where i demonstrate my growing skills on data analysis and prediction models (in the upcoming future).

-Projects Finished :
-1- E-scooter data 2020.

-Projects ongoing :
+The data has ride log for Q4 of 2020 for chicago city, 3 vendors included.
+I've done data cleaning, EDA , and Visualizations.
+No predictive models were used.